microsoft/WhatTheHack/024-DoYouEvenSynapse/Coach/README.md

    - The machines know too much!

 # Coaches Resources
-- Lab Data Prep.ipynb : A Python notebook that splits the Open Powerlifting data into an initial historical data file and a chosen number of daily incremental files.
+- **Lab Data Prep.ipynb:** A Python notebook that splits the Open Powerlifting data into an initial historical data file and a chosen number of daily incremental files.
 To be run in a Synapse Workspace.